Heartland virus: Classification

-The Heartland virus is part of the Bunyavirales order of viruses which contain 3 segments of −ssRNA.
-The genus of the virus is Bandavirus and the species is the Heartland virus.
+The Heartland virus is part of the Bunyaviricetes class of viruses which contain 3 segments of −ssRNA.
+The genus of the virus is Bandavirus and the species is the Bandavirus heartlandense.
+Segmented RNA consists of three parts described as Small (S), Medium (M), and Large (L) segments.
+Small segment encodes the nucleocapsid, medium segment encodes a polypeptide cleaved into two surface glycoproteins (Gc and Gn) vital for viral entry, and large segment encodes the RNA-dependant RNA polymerase.
+The Gc glycoprotein found in the Heartland virus forms into a fusion protein conformation similar to the severe fever with thrombocytopenia syndrome virus (SFTSV).
+SFTSV is a tick-borne virus seen in East Asia with similar clinical symptoms as the Heartland virus.

 Transmission

 In 2013, researchers from the CDC and Missouri Western State University first isolated the Heartland virus (HRTV) from the Lone Star Tick (Amblyomma americanum).

 As of 2013, work continued to identify the reservoir host, as HRTV has not been isolated from any wild or domestic animals, though many white-tailed deer and raccoons from northwestern Missouri had antibodies to HRTV, suggesting that they may be hosts.

 In a 2015 retrospective study, convenience samples of wild animal sera from deer, raccoons, coyotes, and moose had antibodies against HRTV.
 They lived in thirteen states: Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Missouri, North Carolina, Tennessee, Texas, New Hampshire, Maine, and Vermont.
 The infections could have occurred as early as 2003, based on the estimated ages of affected deer.
 Since the Lone Star tick does not occur in northern New England, it is assumed that a second type of tick can carry HRTV.